 \subsubsection{Large graphs}

-For Google and Patent graphs, comparison with full models on $\mathcal{G}$ is impossible due to overly large memory requirements.
-As a consequence, we apply our framework to the five largest $k$-cores (in terms of number of nodes) that were tractable using our machines.
-Tables 12 and 13 report mean AUC and AP and their standard errors on 10 runs (train incomplete graphs and masked edges are different for each run) along with mean running times, for the VGAE model.
-For other models, we only report results on second largest cores for the sake of brevity.
-We chose second largest cores (17-core for Google, 14-core for Patent), instead of largest cores (16-core for Google, 13-core for Patent) to lower running times.
+For the Google and Patent graphs, comparison with models trained on the entire $\mathcal{G}$ was impossible, due to overly large memory requirements.
+As a consequence, we applied our framework to the five largest $k$-cores (in terms of nodes) that were tractable using our machines.
+Tables 12 and 13 report mean AUC/AP scores and standard errors over 10 runs (training graphs and masked edges are different for each run) along with mean running times, for the VGAE model.
+For other models, we only report results on the second-largest cores for brevity.
+We chose the second-largest cores (17-core for Google, 15-core for Patent) instead of the largest cores (16-core for Google, 14-core for Patent)~to~lower~running~times.